hiteule/esp-livingcolors/README.md

 The communication with the lamp is managed by an Atmega328 microcontroller & a CC2500 module (2.4ghz RF transceiver).
 The ESP8266 & Atmega328 communicate through an I2C bus.

+:warning: This board ONLY works with the 1st generation LivingColors.

 ## PCB

 The card must be powered with 5V via the J1 connector.